 Occasionally there are activities that provide opportunity for volunteers to make physical improvements in the trail for all users.
 These activities are supervised and/or approved by DNR employees and include such things as clearing brush that is too close to the trail, control of invasive species and clearing growth to provide a vista opening for users of the trail.
 In the spring, clean-up of winter's litter on the trail is scheduled.
 Watch the calendar for details.

-On Saturday, March 24, 2018, nine Friends worked near Klevenville to clear vistas where marsh marigolds bloom in the spring.
+Friends working near Klevenville to clear vistas where marsh marigolds bloom in the spring.